llvm/llvm-project/clang/docs/HLSL/RootSignature.rst

       Exports
   };

-The local/global root siganture in above example could be used like this:
+The local/global root signature in above example could be used like this:

 .. code-block::